University College Cork: Campus

 The School of Biological, Earth and Environmental Sciences and the School of Applied Psychology are based on the North Mall Campus, the site of the former North Mall Distillery.

-Since 1986, 2.5 tonnes of uranium rods had been stored in the basement of the UCC physics department, for use in a sub critical assembly (SCA) for research and training purposes.
-The uranium was originally given to Ireland by the US as part of the Atoms for Peace programme, however, due to public opposition, the reactor was disassembled during the 1980s.
-As there is no nuclear waste site in Ireland, the uranium remained on campus, with the last update on its status from then-Minister for Education Ruari Quinn being that it was securely stored in a radioactive waste store until it could be permanently relocated off-campus.
+Since 1986, 2.5 tonnes of uranium rods had been stored in the basement of the UCC physics department for use in a sub critical assembly (SCA) for research and training purposes.
+The US originally gave Ireland the uranium as part of the Atoms for Peace programme, but due to public opposition, the reactor was disassembled in the 1980s.
+As there is no nuclear waste site in Ireland, the uranium remained on campus, with the last update on its status from then-Minister for Education Ruari Quinn being that it was securely stored in a radioactive waste store until it could be permanently relocated off campus.

-In 2006, the university re-opened the Crawford Observatory, a structure built in 1880 on the grounds of the university by Sir Howard Grubb.
+In 2006, the university reopened the Crawford Observatory, a structure built in 1880 on the grounds of the university by Sir Howard Grubb.
 Grubb, son of the Grubb telescope building family in Dublin, designed the observatory and built the astronomical instruments for the structure.
 The university paid for an extensive restoration and conservation of the building and the three main telescopes, the Equatorial, the Transit Circle and Sidereostatic telescopes.

-In November 2009, several UCC buildings were damaged by flooding.
-The floods also affected other parts of Cork City, with many students being evacuated from accommodation.
-The college authorities postponed academic activities for a week, and indicated that it would take until 2010 before all flood-damaged property would be repaired.
+In 2009, several UCC buildings were damaged by flooding.
+The floods also affected other parts of Cork City, with many students evacuated from accommodation.
+College authorities postponed academic activities for a week and indicated that some flood-damaged property would not be repaired until 2010.
 Particularly impacted was the newly opened Western Gateway Building, with the main lecture theatre requiring a total refit just months after opening for classes.

-In 2018, UCC's campus became home to the first "plastic free" café in Ireland, with the opening of the Bio Green Café in the Biosciences building.
+In 2018, UCC's campus became home to the first "plastic-free" café in Ireland, with the opening of the Bio Green Café in the Biosciences building.